dogweather/forkful/content/en/java/using-regular-expressions.md

 {{< edit_this_page >}}

 ## What & Why?

-Regular expressions (regex) are patterns used to match character combinations in text.
-Programmers use them for searching, editing, or manipulating strings efficiently—saving time and lines of code.
+Regular expressions (regex) in Java allow you to define specific patterns to search, manipulate, or validate strings in your code.
+Programmers use them for tasks like parsing log files, validating user input, or searching for specific patterns within text, enabling sophisticated string processing with minimal effort.

 ## How to:

-To use regex in Java, you need `Pattern` and `Matcher` classes from `java.util.regex`.
-Here's an example of finding email addresses in a string.
+Java's built-in support for regex is primarily through the `Pattern` and `Matcher` classes in the `java.util.regex` package.
+Here’s a simple example to find and print all occurrences of a word in a string, case insensitive:

 ```java
 import java.util.regex.Matcher;